John-Kostick/vzome-sharing/_posts/2022-04-06-30-gon-field-geodesicvZome-09-01-05.md

   <img src="https://John-Kostick.github.io/vzome-sharing/2022/04/06/13-47-57-Elliptical-EllipsoidvZome/Elliptical-EllipsoidvZome.png" />
 </vzome-viewer>

 It became apparent to me that this layout system could be applied in a whole range of Quadric surface constructions, such as paraboloids, hyperboloids, as well as ellipsoids.
 This model shows a simplified framing for an Elliptical Paraboloid, such as can be built with standard materials and tools.
+Apart from the frame is shown a sample of how an arch is composed from a straight board, cut to a parabola line and recombined.

 <vzome-viewer style="width: 100%; height: 65vh;"
        src="https://John-Kostick.github.io/vzome-sharing/2022/04/06/14-16-20-Elliptical-Paraboloid-Frame-2/Elliptical-Paraboloid-Frame-2.vZome" >